rahul13199kumar/Heart_shape_Star_Pattern/README.md

 # Description

- A Beautiful Heart Shape Star Pattern
+ A Beautiful Heart Shape Star Pattern .
+In this program we will see how to print heart shaped pattern in C .
+Now if we analyze this pattern, we can find different section in this pattern.
+The base of the heart is an inverted triangle; the upper portion has two different peaks.
+Between these two peaks there is a gap.

 # Sceenshot